 - Preheat the oven to 550 degrees Fahrenheit.

 - Remove the prime rib from the sous vide bag.
 Pat dry and rub with garlic herb butter.

 - Place the prime rib in a roasting pan lined with a metal rack.

 - Roast the prime rib in the oven for 8-10 minutes.

-How to Serve Prime Rib
+How to Carve a Prime Rib